One-Fist-Man/One-Fist-Man/README.md

 <!-- ![short bio](me.png) -->

-I am Mehedi Hasan from Dhaka, Bangladesh.
-I am a passionate problem solver and backend developer.
+I am MD Mehedi Hassan Robin from Dhaka, Bangladesh.
+I am dedicated and results-oriented software engineer with a passion for problem-solving and a strong background in building scalable, user-friendly web applications.
+Proficient in utilizing modern technologies, including React.js, Next.js, and Django, to create innovative solutions.
+As a problem solver, appreciates challenges and dedicated to delivering high-quality solutions that align with industry standards and best practices.
 I love to explore and learn about new things.

 ## 👯 Summary